- Digital Transformation >

 4. Insufficient budget for technological change

-For businesses that faced significant losses during the pandemic, digital transformation practices may have been set back due to financial constraints.
-The fact is, that implementing new digital solutions is an expensive process that requires hefty investments.
+For businesses that faced significant losses during the pandemic, digital transformation solutions may have been set back due to financial constraints.
+The fact is, that implementing new digital initiatives is an expensive process that requires hefty investments.

 Then, there’s also the misperception that technology expenditure is an operational expense.
 When businesses fail to see digital transformation as a strategic investment, they allocate insufficient budgets for it.
 Ultimately, this hinders proper implementation and impedes future agility and adaptability.